willy-it-wonka/Bookshelf-database/README.md

 - On localhost, all you need to do is import JSON files into the tables.
 For RDS, you need to use SQL scripts.
 - On localhost you may fail to import the `book_categories.json` due to the lack of a primary key column, then use SQL script.
 - `notes.sql` already contains JSON code due to differences with `\n` - for proper import must be `\n` for the JSON file and `\\n` for the SQL script.
+- If you want to use this data for more users, use Python scripts to automatically modify the JSON files.
 </br></br>

 ## Change RDS settings
 To connect to your database in Amazon Relational Database Service, for example through MySQL Workbench, you need to log in to your AWS account and change RDS settings.
 1. RDS → Databases → identifier-of-your-database\
-   In the „Connectivity & security” section, in „Security”, in „VPC security groups” select active group.\
+   In the „Connectivity & security” section, in „Security”, in „VPC security groups”, select active group.\
-   In the „Security group ID” column select active group.\
+   In the „Security group ID” column, select active group.\
-   In the „Inbound rules” section select „Edit inbound rules”, add new rule: type – Custom TCP, source – Anywhere-IPv4, save.
+   In the „Inbound rules” section select „Edit inbound rules”, add new rule: type – Custom TCP, source – Anywhere-IPv4, save changes.
 2. RDS → Databases → identifier-of-your-database\
    Select „Modify”.\
-   In the „Connectivity” section expand „Additional configuration”.\
+   In the „Connectivity” section, expand „Additional configuration”.\
    Check „Publicly accessible" and confirm.\
-   **Warning:** when you have finished working with the database, undo the above changes.
+   **Warning:** when you have finished working with the database, undo the above changes (paragraph 2).
 Even on the Free Tier, public access to the database is paid.